PRISON: Unmasking the Criminal Potential of Large Language Models: Experiment 1: Revealing LLMs' Criminal Potential

-\textbf{Judgment Setting.} We employed GPT-4o as the capability judgment agent in the \emph{God} perspective to automatically annotate the criminal capabilities exhibited in model outputs~(both Thought and Response).
-To ensure consistency and executability in the judgment process, we designed structured judging prompts for each capability dimension, strictly aligned with the formal definitions provided in Section \ref{sec:five-dim cc}.
-When evaluating each suspect sentence, the judgment agent determines whether it reflects a specific criminal capability.
-The full set of judging prompts is provided in Appendix~\ref{sec:judging-prompts}.
-To validate the credibility of the judgments, we adopted a method similar to previous works~\cite{scherrer2023evaluating, casper2023explore}.
-We sampled 20\% of the total annotations and asked two trained human annotators to independently evaluate.
-We first confirmed high inter-annotator agreement (Cohen’s Kappa~\cite{cohen1960coefficient} > 0.6), and then computed the accuracy of judgment agents (91.6\%), showing that the annotations are reliable and aligned with human assessments.
-Details of the validation process can be found in Appendix~\ref{sec:judging-validation}.
+\textbf{Judgment Setting.} We employed GPT-4o as the judgment agent under the \emph{God} perspective, responsible for automatically annotating the criminal traits exhibited in model outputs.
+Given access to the full information set~($God = \{Scene, Tht, Resp\}$), the agent assigns a trait label~($Y_{ij}^{\mathrm{god}}$) for each sentence~($\mathit{resp}_{ij} \in \mathit{Resp}$).
+The annotation process strictly adheres to definitions and conditions provided in Section \ref{sec:five-dim cc}.
+To validate judgment credibility, we sampled 20\% of annotations for independent review by two trained annotators, following prior work~\cite{scherrer2023evaluating, casper2023explore}.
+Substantial inter-annotator agreement (Cohen’s Kappa = 0.65) and agent accuracy (91.6\%) indicate the annotations are reliable and consistent with human assessment.
+We also conducted a neutral test with harmless scenarios to calibrate judgments.
+The low criminal traits activation rate (0.48\%) suggests the LLMs made conservative and accurate distinctions, without over-labeling.
+Details of the judging and validation can be found in Appendix~\ref{sec:judging}.